Omarosking/filecloud/README.md

-# Finally
+# FileCloud App

-Test automation framework for the Finally applications.
+Test automation framework for the FileCloud applications.

 **Requirements**
 Install the following dependencies in your local machine